 Jacki never intended to become a yoga instructor but she enjoyed it so much and decided that she wanted to be able to share her love of yoga with others.

 Jacki obtained her Hatha flow 200 hour RYT certification from The Center for Health and Healing, where she was able to have so many amazing mentors and received an excellent foundation for living yoga on and off the mat.

-She is currently in the process of obtaining her 500 master level yoga teacher training.
+She has her 500 master level yoga teacher training.

 Yoga has helped her grow stronger, more flexible, fearless and confident in yoga and in her personal life.
 She feels it helps her live each moment more mindfully.